MangoAutomation/ma-core-public/README.md

 ## Mango Automation Core public code by [Infinite Automation](http://www.infiniteautomation.com)

 Mango Automation is a full featured SCADA / HMI solution that offers complete flexibility no matter how large or small your needs are.
 Mango can be used in hundreds of configuration, from data protocol gateway to graphic user interface.
-With the Mango expansion modules in the app store and the ability to build custom modules, you will find everything you need in Mango.
+With the Mango expansion modules in the Mango Automation store and the ability to build custom modules, you will find everything you need in Mango.
 Here is a list of the key features available.

 ### Speed